 Once the fiber makes contact with the spring, the resistance of the spring to additional deflection needs to be taken into account.
 Thus, boundary conditions are:

-Here is the spring force , i.e.
+Here,is the spring force , i.e:

-Solving Eq. with boundary conditions (48), using Eq. lead to relation between .
+Solving Eq. with boundary conditions (48), using Eq. leads to a relationship between .

-From Eq. , the solution for takes the form
+From Eq. , the solution for takes the form:

 By substituting Eq. into Eq. , all unknown coefficients are defined: